ConnerCaprio/ConnerCaprioWebApp/README.md

 # Conner Caprio Web App

+To be hosted at: [Conner Caprio Web App](https://connercaprio.azurewebsites.net/)

 This is a small web app to accomplish 3 main goals
 - Showcase technical knowledge of .NET 6 and React
 - Cement Existing Knowledge and increase knowledge base